Home Resources Blog

 Purchasing decisions must factor in two important elements: the first is how to increase customer loyalty while maximizing profit margins.
 The second is negotiating the best pricing agreement with suppliers.
 Achieving this balance is the underpinning of an effective rebates program.

-Having the ability to account for every dollar is critical when margins are tight, yet rebate programs can be complex and difficult to track.
-This blog explains how to simplify the process of managing rebates across your business.
+Having the ability to account for every dollar is critical when profit margins are tight, yet rebate programs can be complex and difficult to track.
+This blog explains how to simplify the process of managing rebate agreements across your business.

 What is a rebate?

-A rebate is different from a discount.
+A rebate is different from of discount.
 A discount is a price reduction that is applied at the time of sale.
-A rebate is a refund of the purchase price that is applied after the sale is complete.
-A rebate is intended to promote products or reward customers who purchase more by offering them better margins.
-As such, it is typically limited to a specified period of time and only for orders that satisfy a value or quantity requirement.
-Rebates are considered price adjustments rather than taxable income.
-Some financial experts believe that a rebates program is a best practice in pricing.
+A rebate amount is a refund of the purchase price that is applied after the sale is complete.
+A rebate strategy is intended to promote specific products or incentivize and reward customers who purchase more by offering them better margins.
+As such, it is typically limited to a specified period of time and only for orders that satisfy a baseline value or quantity requirement.
+Rebate claims are considered price adjustments rather than taxable income.
+Some financial experts believe that a rebate management program is a best practice in pricing.

 Who uses rebates?